If you mention content, you will not be strangers to what content is anymore.

-When grouping the wrong keywords in the first place, you can delete the wrong article and rebuild the content from the beginning or consider optimizing from the old article to save time and effort.
+When grouping the wrong keywords in the first place, you can delete the wrong article and rebuild the content from the beginning or consider optimizing the old article to save time and effort.

-Now you will check if the content has met the criteria for outline, image … or not.
+Now you will check if the content has met the criteria for the outline, image … or not.

 If you’ve been following GTV for long enough, you’ll know I often apply a topic cluster following a silo structure to build a network of sub-posts that support the main posts at the top.